point2series/velocity/README.md

 # velocity
-This repo tries to collect the utilities to improve work efficiency.
+This repo tries to collect the utilities to improve work efficiency, including
+- python
+- machine learning